wso2/docs-is/en/docs/learn/querying-saml-assertions.md

 !!! tip "Before you begin"

     1. Download the client application zip file from [this GitHub location](https://github.com/wso2/samples-is/tree/master/saml-query-profile-target) extract and open it using an IDE.
-Hereafter, the root directory will be referred to as `<CLIENT_HOME>` in this document.
+Hereafter, the root directory of the extracted zip will be referred to as `<CLIENT_HOME>` in this document.

     2. To build the client application, navigate to the `<CLIENT_HOME>` directory in a command prompt and execute the following command.